COSIMA/regional-mom6/docs/contributing.md

 make html
 ```

+and upon successful build, we preview the documentation by opening `_build/html/index.html`
-and open `_build/html/index.html` in our favorite browser.
+in our favorite browser.

-Alternatively, we can install the dependencies needed for the docs via `pip`; the rest is same, that is
+Alternatively, instead of creating a conda environment, we can install the required
+dependencies for the docs via `pip`; the rest is same, that is

 ```{code-block} bash
 cd docs